-This page contains information on the color corrections tools found in the V-Ray Frame Buffer.
+This page provides information on the color corrections tools found in the V-Ray Frame Buffer.

 The Color Corrections panel can be docked or undocked from the VFB by right-clicking the Show corrections control button.

 UI Path: ||V-Ray VFB tab|| > VFB Toolbar > Show corrections control button